Alison Page - Author

 She started publishing Corrie’s Capers books when her own grandchildren arrived into the world and takes great pleasure in sharing the stories she’s written about her precious dog.

 Involved with Rainbows and previously a Sunday School and Messy Church Leader, Alison enjoys working with children.

 With a career in Organisational Development and Coaching, author events are professionally planned, engaging and good fun!

 Corrie was born in Edinburgh and lived with Alison on the Isle of Arran until the grand old age of 15!

 Kennel Club registered Dream Dancer but she was named Corrie after the village on Arran.

-Corrie is a very loving wee Westie who never stays white for long.
-She doesn’t like to walk too far but will run a mile to greet anyone with a gravy bone in their pocket.
+Corrie was a very loving wee Westie who never stayed white for long.
+She didn’t like to walk too far but would run a mile to greet anyone with a gravy bone in their pocket.
 Corrie enjoyed surveying the world from her balcony overlooking Lamlash Bay and often chased cats, rabbits and even the odd red squirrel – rascal girl!

-“When I heard Alison was looking for an illustrator for a story about a wee westie and its adventures on Arran, I was quick to respond as I couldn’t have dreamed of a better project!
+“When I heard Alison was looking for an illustrator for a story about a wee Westie and its adventures on Arran, I was quick to respond as I couldn’t have dreamed of a better project!
 Her story is fun and full of charm, making it a pleasure to illustrate.”